-- 1. Every exhibitor must register online or submit an exhibitor registration and health form by July 28, 2024. - 2.
 Read all rules and regulations thoroughly.
 Fill out entry form completely and list the class, section and lot of each livestock exhibit.
 Please be as accurate as possible and give as much detail as you can about your projects when submitting your entries.
 This will help the Fair Board know how much space is needed for each class as well as accurately placing your exhibit in the appropriate class.
-LIVESTOCK AND SMALL ENGINE ADVANCE ENTRY IS REQUIRED IN ORDER TO RECEIVE PREMIUM MONEY. - All activities building entries, including animal products, should be brought in person to the Gold Building between 6 and 9 pm Wednesday; no advanced entry forms needed.
-Small Engine exhibits must be pre entered by Sunday, July 28, 2024 and brought in by 8 pm on Thursday evening. - 4.
-Enter all livestock entries in person between 3 and 9 pm Thursday.
-All livestock entrants must submit health papers to the steward in the animal barn BEFORE removing animals from vehicles.
-All livestock must be kept securely tied or in cages at all times. - 5.
-Record books must be submitted by 9 am Friday.
+LIVESTOCK AND SMALL ENGINE ADVANCE ENTRY IS REQUIRED IN ORDER TO RECEIVE PREMIUM MONEY.

+Record books must be submitted by 9 am Friday August 8th to the gold building